yeshcodez/steptech_assignment/README.md

 #### app1.py
 app1.py is the flask frameworks used in the python and display the string enter by the user
 ##### app.py
-app.py is the flask frameworks used in the python
+app.py is the flask frameworks used in the python to connect the mysql database to the flask framework application, and also index.html file is attached in the app.y to display in the website.